A Controversy at Two Canadian Universities about

 However, there has been no generally accepted gender-neutral personal pronoun in wide usage.
 Such pronouns could be used to refer to persons who identify as female, male, neither gender, both genders or a third gender.
 They would be particularly useful, in at least three situations:

-- Others identify as an intermediate gender, as a third gender, or switch from time to time between genders.
+Others identify as an intermediate gender with female and male aspects; as having a third gender; or as switching from time to time between female and male.

 Others have suggested "She/he," "S/he," "Ze," "Zir" and "Zhe."

-Controversy at the University of Toronto: Views of Professor Jordan Peterson:
+Controversy at the University of Toronto: The views of Professor Jordan Peterson:

-2016-FALL: Peterson, 55, is a tenured psychology professor at the University of Toronto (U of T) in Ontario, Canada.
-Co posted three videos on YouTube in which co said that co would no longer refer to transgender students and faculty by using gender-neutral personal pronouns, even if co asked to be identified in that way.
+2016-FALL: Peterson, 55, is a tenured psychology professor at the University of Toronto (U of T) in Ontario, Canada -- across Lake Ontario from Buffalo, NY.
+Co posted three videos on YouTube in which co said that co would no longer refer to transgender students and faculty by using gender-neutral personal pronouns, even if they had asked to be identified in that way.
 1 Co did this in reaction to:

 "For me, personally, that’s the sticking point.
 I think that’s dangerous language.
 I don’t trust the people who formulated it.
 And I’m not going to be their mouthpiece because I know what they’re like.